khushboonyman/MachineLearning/README.md

 About this file : Marks secured by the students in high school Students from the United States.

-Columns
+Columns :

-gender
+gender,
-race/ethnicity
+race/ethnicity,
-parental level of education
+parental level of education,
-lunch
+lunch,
-test preparation course
+test preparation course,
-math score
+math score,
-reading score
+reading score,
 writing score

-Context
+Context :
 Marks secured by the students

-Content
+Content :
 This data set consists of the marks secured by the students in various subjects.

-Acknowledgements
+Acknowledgements :
 http://roycekimmons.com/tools/generated_data/exams

 Inspiration